OanhT04/Bill-Of-Materials-DBMS-Object-Relation-Mapping-Python-and-PostgreSQL/README.md

 # Bill-Of-Materials-DBMS-Object-Relation-Mapping-Python-and-PostgreSQL

-Bill of Materials (BOM) Management System:
+Bill of Materials (BOM) Management System: Database Fundamentals Project -> Database design -> Object Relation Mapping + automating database operations

 A Python-based application built with SQLAlchemy ORM and PostgreSQL that simulates a real-world BOM and inventory structure.
 The system models hierarchical assemblies, vendor-supplied components, and usage constraints, reflecting how manufacturing systems manage, validate, and maintain structured production data.

+This project provides a simple interface and structured way to manage data:
+- Vendors
+- Parts (assembly parts and piece parts)
+- Usage relationships between assemblies and components
+- It demonstrates how relational databases handle hierarchical data, foreign key relationships, and constraint enforcement in a realistic domain.
+- It allows a user to create, view, update, and delete parts, assemblies, vendors, and their relationships while enforcing data correctness through both Python logic and database constraints.

+Overview:
+UML → ERD → DDL → Python ORM → Validated CRUD Operations and easy to navigate User Interface

-Planning: System Design (UML and ERD) - Started with focusing on understanding general business rules and relationship requirements
+Planning: System Design (UML and ERD) - I started with focusing on understanding general business rules and relationship requirements!
 - Created a UML class diagram and class/attribute definition sheet to model the object-oriented structure of the system
   - Identified core classes (Part, AssemblyPart, PiecePart, Vendor, Usage) and their general relationships, multiplicities and cardinality (excludes implementation detail)
     <img width="1701" height="1167" alt="image" src="https://github.com/user-attachments/assets/b5f20f10-ece9-45f5-bdd1-604bc457160c" />